The Bankrate promise

-If you’re looking for ways to diversify your financial portfolio, you might consider zero-coupon CDs.
+If you’re looking for ways to better diversify your financial portfolio, you might consider zero-coupon certificates of deposits (CDs).
 There are some tax implications you need to weigh, but zero-coupon CDs can earn higher yields than other types of CDs.

 What is a zero-coupon CD?